top of page

 Key Problem

-This has resulted in the deployment of a modern, well-integrated legislative ecosystem that has revolutionized the way clerks and Members of the House of Representatives manage legislation, empowering Members to introduce legislation electronically for the first time in Congressional history.
+The result has been the deployment of a modern, integrated legislative ecosystem that enables Members of Congress to introduce legislation electronically for the first time in congressional history.

 bottom of page